SamiraBriongos/Clonebuster/source/README.md

 ## No clones and other applications (noise)

 In order to generate noise, we use the Phoronix benchmark suite.
-In this documentation we include information about how to install and run one of them, the procedure for the others is similar.
+In this documentation we include information about how to install and run one of the benchmakrs, the procedure for the others is similar.
+In any case, it is possible to go to the noise folder and uncomment the code on the

 ## Clones and other applications